Key Resource Areas in Queensland

 KRAs are designed to maintain adequate separation distances between sensitive uses and any future extractive industry.
 Any development proposal within a KRA is assessed to ensure that existing or future extractive industries cannot be significantly affected by the encroachment of sensitive uses.

-By using the KRA concept, supplies of vital construction materials sourced close to markets can be secured.
+By using the KRA concept, supplies of vital construction materials located close to market remain available for development when needed.

-This guide explains how KRAs are identified and how development within KRAs is assessed.
+This guide explains how KRAs are identified and the types of development that are assessed within a KRA.